Let's Talk About Canadian Women In Space!

 Is the first Canadian to visit the International Space Station (ISS) and the first Canadian woman to return to space.
 She served as Chief Astronaut for the Canadian Space Agency (CSA) and collaborated with NASA as capsule communicator at the Mission Control Centre in Houston.

-Ms. Payette will become the 29th Governor General of Canada in the fall of 2017, at which point we will address her as Her Excellency the Right and Honourable Julie Payette.
+Ms. Payette will became the 29th Governor General of Canada in the fall of 2017, so we now address her as Her Excellency the Right and Honourable Julie Payette.
 We think the title suits her perfectly.

 Dr. Jennifer (Jenni) Sidey

 Dr. Sidey is one of two new astronaut recruits to the CSA.
-She was selected by the CSA in 2017 and will start the two-year Astronaut Candidate Training Program this summer.
+She was selected by the CSA in 2017 and will finish the two-year Astronaut Candidate Training Program this summer.

 She is a mechanical engineer, combustion scientist and lecturer.
 When asked why she wanted to become an astronaut, she says, “[i]t aligns with my interests in the advancement and application of science for the benefit of society.”
 We are all looking forward to hearing about Dr. Sidey's first space mission.